kubeovn/docs/docs/advance/ovn-remote-port-mirroring.en.md

 # OVN Remote Port Mirroring

-This feature provides ability to mirror the traffic of the specified LSP and direction, and to send the mirrored traffic to a remote destination.
+This feature provides ability to mirror the traffic of the specified Pod and direction, and to send the mirrored traffic to a remote destination.

 > This feature requires Kube-OVN version not lower than v1.12.